carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 .. note::

-  This section provides changes to existing debugger information entry attributes and defines attributes added by the proposal.
+  This section provides changes to existing debugger information entry attributes and defines attributes added by these extensions.
 These would be incorporated into the appropriate DWARF Version 5 chapter 2 sections.

 1.  ``DW_AT_location``